niirex1/BELMA-project/CONTRIBUTING.md

-# Contributing to BELMF: Blockchain-Enhanced Language Model Framework
+# Contributing to BELMA: Blockchain-Enhanced Language Model Framework

 ## Introduction

-Thank you for your interest in contributing to BELMF, a comprehensive security solution for smart contract vulnerability detection and repair on blockchain platforms.
+Thank you for your interest in contributing to BELMA, a comprehensive security solution for smart contract vulnerability detection and repair on blockchain platforms.
 Your contributions can help make the framework more robust, efficient, and user-friendly.

 ## Code of Conduct